 When a raw, whole egg is consumed, the avidin will generally bind to the biotin in the egg yolk.
 This basically cancels out the effect of the avidin and thus leaves the dog’s system able to take in any other available biotin.
 What this means is that there is almost zero chance of your dog developing a biotin deficiency if you make sure to cook the eggs or feed them both the raw whites and yolks.

 There is no point in looking for personal protection dogs for sale if you’re not willing to do everything it takes to keep your dog healthy and in good shape.
-This means making sure they get plenty of exercise and paying special attention to their diet to ensure they get all the recommended vitamins, minerals, and other nutrients.
+This means making sure they get plenty of exercises and paying special attention to their diet to ensure they get all the recommended vitamins, minerals, and other nutrients.
 Luckily, feeding your dog just a few eggs a week is one of the easiest ways to make sure this is so, which could potentially mean it will be many years before you again have to start searching for personal protection dogs for sale.